globocom/GloboDNS/doc/setup.md

 **4. Setup your bind configurations**

-Into the "config/globodns.yml" file you will find all the configurantion parameters to make DNSAPI properly work with your own Bind specifications.
+In the "config/globodns.yml" file, you will find all configurations parameter to make GloboDNS work properly with your own Bind specifications.

     development: &devconf
         bind_master_user:            'named'